-For high risk areas eg. Sport, equestrian, maintenance and forest school, the nurse should be contacted directly via the radio/phone for an immediate response.
+For high-risk areas e.g. Sport, equestrian, maintenance and forest school, the nurseshould be contacted directly via the radio on 1/phone for an immediate response.
 The designated first aider for that environment should remain with the casualty and treat as per training until her arrival

 In the event of a severe illness or injury the School Nurse should make the decision to call an ambulance to attend without delay.
 In the absence of a school nurse the first aider on duty and in charge of the situation should make the decision to call for an ambulance.
-This may or may not be done in discussion with the SLT/school nurse/or boarding staff, however where possible they should be informed as soon as possible
+This may or may not be done in discussion with the SLT/school nurse/or boarding staff, however where possible they should be informed as soon aspossible.
+Emergency card kept on medical team and in PE first aid kits with postcodes, address and school phone numbers.